 Two key focuses for the department are to be as self-sustainable as possible and make a positive difference in the lives of offenders and the community.

 Prison industries do just that with prisoners producing item such as clothing, food, textiles and furniture, for use within the prison system also providing services including maintenance, laundry, cleaning, gardening and catering of meals.

 Prisoners have a choice of working in a number of industries including but not restricted to the abattoir, dairy, bakery, laundry and, textiles, metal, and cabinet workshops.

 Operating like any business, the industries provide a variety of goods to internal and external customers.
 Prisoners must apply to work in these areas, much like the process of winning a job.
 Once approved, prisoners develop vocational and educational skills, making them ready and qualified to find a job once they're released.

 Most industries are connected to accredited TAFE courses and apprenticeships.
-To see what training courses are available to prisoners, refer to Education and Vocational Training.
+To see what training courses are available to prisoners, refer to Education and employment services.

 Prison industries also take on contracts from external and charitable organisations.
 However, they only accept work that does not threaten WA businesses.
 Prisoners also manufacture and repair items for donation including children’s clothing for children at risk cared for by the Department of Communities and study desks and bicycles for disadvantaged children for example.

 If you are interested in working with us, refer to the Business with us section above.